qmk/qmk_firmware/keyboards/thevankeyboards/minivan/keymaps/josjoha/readme.md

  • Navigation keys around _arrow_ hardware configuration arrow cluster on `_MOV` layer.

  • Navigation cluster in a triangle (WASD) (left hand), flat layout with optional vi(1) layout (right hand).

+         Numpad

+ • Numpad with numbers in a row.

+ • Numpad with layers in a block form.

          Special functions